crmathieu/Orbital/README.md

 	Moid: Minimum Orbital Intersection Distance (in this case with Earth) in Astronomical Units (AU)
 	Velocity: The current velocity on orbit (this will be updated during animation) in kilometers/sec
+	DTE: The current Distance To Earth in AU

 # POV:

-You have the ability to change the reference POV to any object of your choice.
+You have the ability to change the Point Of View (POV) to reset the center of the scene on any object of your choice.
 By default, the POV is focused on the Sun, but it can be set on any of the major inner / outer planets, the dwarf planets - or - on the body that you are currently studying.

 <img src="./screenshot-3.jpg">